-Kenewal of Aid.
+Renewal of Aid.
 Westmont offers need-based financial aid for one year at a time.
-Renewal is subject to continued financial need and satisfactory academic progress.
+Renewal is subject to continued financial need and satisfactory academic progress (see "Rights and Responsibilities" above).
 Eligibility for need-based aid may change from year to year based on changes in a family's financial situation, as determined by the results of the FAFSA.
-Students who desire aid (other than merit scholarships) must complete the FAFSA annually.
+Students who desire aid (other than academic scholarships) must complete the FAFSA annually.